synaps-io/synaps-go/README.md

 #### Configuring client

-Set the `SYNAPS_API_KEY` env variable to your api key and create a new Synaps client from environment:
+Set the `SYNAPS_API_KEY` env variable to your api key value and create a new Synaps client from environment:

 ```go
 synapsClient := synaps.NewClientFromEnv()